 - Birmingham to Edinburgh

 More things to do in Edinburgh

 Of course, Edinburgh's a great city to visit all year round.
 Whether it's on your doorstep, or you're taking a mini-break there, Scotland's capital has many an option for things to do.
 Animal lover?
 You soon will be after a trip to Edinburgh Zoo, home to the only giant pandas in the UK.
-Plan a trip to see these monochrome fuzzy-faces and see how much money you can save by booking an Advance train ticket with us!
-Set up a Ticket Alert now.

 See the oldest crown jewels in the British Isles and brush up on your history at Edinburgh Castle.
 Or, learn how fiery Scotch whisky is made with a ride through a virtual distillery at the Scotch Whisky Experience.